 The implementation, maintenance and monitoring of the IIoT is no trivial task.
 Barely a week goes by when we don’t hear about security concerns with IoT devices being taken over by bots for distributed denial of service attacks or used for some other kind of ill-intent, such as spying on unsuspecting TV watchers.
 Underneath the headlines, however, is a very basic requirement that IoT (and IIoT) devices function as intended, for their promised productivity gains to be realized.
 Issues of reliability and accuracy all come into play, especially as industry scales up in its adoption of IIoT devices and infrastructure.

-Security issues aside, having an influx of IIoT usage as part of normal business operations can result in a dramatic increase in IP-enabled devices on your corporate network, raising additional areas of concern.
+Security issues aside, having an influx of IIoT usage as part of normal business operations, can result in a dramatic increase in IP-enabled devices on your corporate network, raising additional areas of concern.
 For example, will your IP address spaces become exhausted?
-Will a new segmented VLAN be required to handle the influx of network traffic?
+Will a new segmented VLAN be required to handle the flood of additional network traffic?

 IIoT devices are also vulnerable to issues relating to the limits of existing IT infrastructure, including WiFi channels that might already be maxed out, the speed and consistency of internet connections and the reliability of network hardware.
 The performance of these critical infrastructure elements, along with the IIoT devices themselves and the servers that process the data and coordinate the machines, needs to be monitored and analyzed to ensure your IIoT ecosystem is working as required and providing reliable information upon which important management decisions can be based.